Star Larvae Hypothesis

 — Paul Virilio

 — Jean Baudrillard

-Virtual realities can only become increasingly engaging as they gain resolution and responsiveness.
+Virtual, or synthetic, realities can become only increasingly engaging as they improve in resolution and responsiveness.
 The prospect of VR technology accessorized with brain sensors, such as those used in EEG monitoring, let alone brain implants, suggests the potential for a new level of intimacy of shared experience.
 Mythic forms from the unconscious will be available as blueprints for a cosmic arcade in which experiences are manufactured from such stuff as dreams are made of.

 One potential of VR has been thrown under a sobering light by writers of cyberpunk science fiction.
 The Gothic-styled genre of high-tech low-life takes its dystopian inspiration from the familiar scene of glazed-over couch potatoes.
 Cyberpunk writers have seen the implications of tomorrow’s tech: bodiless brains suspended in nutrient vats, networked and synchronized with other vatted brains.
 The cyberpunk genre’s Gothic stylizations can obscure the astuteness of the vision, namely the insight that urbankind already consists of networked brains in vats on wheels.
 One need only notice one's co-motorists fumbling with their phones to recognize it.